GBJim/object_detection/README.md

 3. Compile the prototxt for the detection API
 ```
-##From directory
+#From the corresponding directory
 $ protoc object_detection/protos/*.proto --python_out=.

 ```

-4. Add an environment variable PYTHONPATH, include the path of object_detection/slim
+4. Add a new environment variable PYTHONPATH, add the path of object_detection/slim

 # Tensorflow Object Detection API